In Excel 2010, the VARP function has been replaced by the VAR.P, which has improved accuracy.

 A company keeps a record of its monthly sales figures, over the last three years.
 These are stored in cells B3 - B14, D3 - D14 and F3 - F14 of the above example spreadsheet on the right.

 The variance of the three years' sales figures is calculated in cell H3 of the spreadsheet.
 The formula for this, as shown in the formula bar, is:

 As shown in cell H3, the variance for the 3 years of sales figures is 6,170,524.69.

 The example above shows the arguments to the Varp function being input in the form of 3 cell ranges.
 However, you can also input figures directly, as individual numbers or number arrays.

 For example, if, during January and February 2012 the sales figures are 13,000 and 14,500 we can add these directly into the above function as follows:

 Further information and examples of the Excel Varp function can be found on the Microsoft Office website.

-If you get an error from the Excel Varp Function, this is likely to be the #DIV/0! error:
+If you get an error from the Excel Varp Function, this is likely to be one of the following:

 |#DIV/0!||-||Occurs if none of the values that have been supplied to the function are numeric.|

 |#VALUE!||-||Occurs if any values that are supplied directly to the Varp function are text values that cannot be interpreted as numeric values.|